chrisroederucdenver/CCDA-data/README.md

-# CCD Documents and Examples
+# CCD Synthetic Documents and Examples

 This repository contains various examples and sources of Clinical Document Architecture (CDA) documents.
 Below is a table summarizing the types of documents, their sources, and links to the respective files.